 If you would like a broader range of tasks sent to you, you can be more vague with your keywords.
 Broad keywords include ‘gardening’, ‘painting’ or ‘photography’.
 The more vague you are with your keywords, the greater variety of tasks you’ll see.

-First step is to check the task alert keywords you’ve added.
+The first step is to check the task alert keywords you’ve added.
 If a version of each keyword is in either the title or description, a task alert will be sent.

 We are continuing efforts to further improve task alerts, for instance, by including data about bid history.
 During periods of experimentation with these improvements, you may receive alerts for tasks that are not obviously related to your keywords but which our experimental algorithm matched on other factors.